ttschuemp/Azure-Operationalizing-Machine-Learning/README.md

 ## Screen Recording
 https://youtu.be/xawKrqBMtSw

 ## Standout Suggestions
 Unfortunately due to the VM crash there was little time to do standout suggestions but some experiments with coding in different pipeline steps were explored.

+## Future development and improvements
+- Working with different steps in the ML pipeline such as feature engineering, parallelisation
+- Add model registration and release to pipeline